BHuang98/Cloud-Architecture/README.md

 Tier 1 (Frontend): Webservers running on VM behind load balancer Tier 2 (Application): Application server running on separate VM Tier 3 (Database): A managed Azure SQL Database
+Note: make sure all things getting fired up in the azure portal is the same region

 Step 2: Set Up the Virtual Network (VNet)
 Created a Virtual Network to allow secure communication between the web, application, and database tiers.